 In this example, we define new hire turnover rate as the number of new employees who leave within a year.

 Your new hire turnover formula would look like this:

 Now that know how to calculate employee turnover rate using a basic formula, you can calculate your company’s turnover and come up with a number.
 But what does your number actually mean?
 How do you know if your turnover rate is high or low?

 One way is to compare your company’s turnover rate with the average rate within your industry.
 Turnover rates can vary widely across industries.
 Usually, hospitality and healthcare have the highest turnover rates.
 In 2015, the US hospitality industry had a voluntary turnover rate of 17.8% and the US healthcare industry, 14.2%.
 Rates were a lot lower in other industries, like insurance (8.8%) and utilities (6.1%).

 Nobscot offers an application that gives you instant access to current US turnover rates based on industry and location.
 Likewise, the Bureau of Labor Statistics and the European Union’s database can provide interesting statistics.
-Sites like comdatasurveys.com, xperthr.co.uk and talx.com also release relevant surveys.
+Sites like comdatasurveys.com and xperthr.co.uk also release relevant surveys.

 Once you compare your rate with your industry or location average, you can reach some conclusions.
 If, for example, your turnover rate is higher than your industry average, it probably means your management is not as effective as it could be.
 So, you’ll probably want to identify and address some internal issues.

 Besides external benchmarking, you can conduct your own internal turnover rate research.
 To get a better sense of your turnover trends, collect data from different periods of time, from different departments and from all managerial levels.